 Students have excelled in 5km and 17 km running/jogging/walking activities, kayaking and sailing instruction, two significant two to three day expeditions and a wealth of learning activities that foster growth, development and self-discovery.

 The Outdoor Education Staff have been impressed with the start and this has been re-enforced by the many visitors, including the Principal, Head of Senior School, Heads of House and House Captains who have visited the Westventure campus.

-20 Duke of Edinburgh students can visit Innes National Park on Yorke Peninsula for a four day bushwalk, intermixed with a bit of snorkelling and beachcombing activities.
+20 Duke of Edinburgh students can visit Innes National Park on the Yorke Peninsula for a four day bushwalk, intermixed with a bit of snorkelling and beachcombing activities.

-The two Year 12 Outdoor education classes will spend five days climbing the crags at Mount Arapiles in Victoria.
+The two Year 12 Outdoor Education classes will spend five days climbing the crags at Mount Arapiles in Victoria.
 Students will complete top rope climbs, multi-pitch climbs and will display the talent to be an independent rock-climbing expedition member.
 Numerous environmental issues and studies will also be undertaken.

 Selected individuals will also be completing an open water PADI scuba diving course to gain certification in the activity.
 This will be conducted through Adelaide scuba at Glenelg.

 Congratulations to the 22 Year 12 students who were presented their Gold Duke of Edinburgh's Award at Speech Day 2019.
 An amazing achievement and one of our best ever completion rates.